 - The local currency is the Icelandic króna (ISK).
 ATMs are found throughout the country.

 - Have I mentioned Iceland is expensive?
 Well, it is!
 Save money by eating in and cooking for yourself.
 Check out our Iceland grocery store guide for all the tips!

 - Iceland is one of the safest countries in the world; however, it’s always important to use common sense when walking alone at night.

 - Tipping is not customary in Iceland.

-- Iceland has strong internet infrastructure, and we were able to stay connected every day.
+- Iceland has a strong internet infrastructure, and you should be able to stay connected easily.

 Plan For Your Trip